lekoala/kaly/docs/http-context.md

 It is extremely useful for a debug toolbar, diagnostics, exceptions, tests and understanding why a context holds a given piece of data.
-It is **not** a dependency API though: to get the current user, read the typed property, never
+It is **not** a dependency API though: to get the current user, read the accessor, never

 ```php
 // don't